ES-DOC/esdoc-errata-ws/docs/v2/testing.md

 2. Press the `Moderate` button in page menu bar.

 	2.1.
-You will be directed to the errata moderation search page.
+You will be directed to the moderation search page.

 	2.2.
 A list of errata in various moderation states will be displayed.